Created by Robert E. Howard

-In many ways, Harrison was a typical P.I., a generic gumshoe no better or worse than a zillion others, although his stories strayed a little further afield from standard detective fare than most, adding in the weird menace and "adventure stuff" that the author was already developing a reputation for.
+In many ways, Harrison was a typical P.I., a generic gumshoe no better or worse than a zillion others shooting and slugging his way through the pulps, although his stories strayed a little further afield from standard detective fare than most, adding in the weird menace and “adventure stuff” that the author was already developing a reputation for.
 And few private eyes could boast of a recurring enemy, never mind one as diabolical and evil as Erlik Khan, a descendent of Genghis Khan.

 Sadly, Howard didn’t much care for mystery fiction, and it shows.
 Which may be why he kept trying to turn it into something else.

 By his own admission he could barely stand to read it, and the love was reciprocated.
-Only four of his mystery stories were published in his lifetime.
+Only four of his mystery stories made it to publication in his lifetime.

 Still, Howard was one of the most influential pulp writers of all time, and even if his detective fiction missed the mark, it’s at least worth a look.

 The stories were eventually all rounded up in Steve Harrison’s Casebook (2011), a limited edition (150 copies) collection squarely aimed at Howard fans, published by the REH (Robert E. Howard) Foundation Press.
 But they do occasionally pop up in other places.

 - “The Harrison stories are not ones likely to draw you back too often… Though, if you want a private eye who is more likely to use a mace or an axe than a gun (really, I mean it), then he’s your guy.”

 - “Fangs of Gold” (February 1934, Strange Detective Stories; aka “The People of the Serpent”)